chrissimpkins/cinder/docs/specimen.md

 <small>(Source code sample from the Python <a href="https://github.com/requests/requests">requests library</a>, <a href="https://github.com/requests/requests/blob/master/LICENSE">Apache License, v2.0</a>)</small>

-Syntax highlighting support is available for the following languages:

 Syntax highlighting support is available for and of the following languages listed on the <a href="https://highlightjs.org/download/">highlightjs website</a>.
 See the <a href="https://www.mkdocs.org/user-guide/styling-your-docs/">mkdocs "styling your docs"</a> hljs_languages section for info on how to load languages dynamically.

 <div class="bs-callout bs-callout-info">